 However, I think the price of Girlfriend Collective pieces is the same or lower than just about all of its competitors who make products of similar quality and/or with sustainability at their core.
 Thus, with high sustainability standards and good quality products, Girlfriend Collective is a double win.

 Have you tried Girlfriend Collective yet?
-If not, they’re currently having a Black Friday sale.
+Don’t forget to use my referral link to get $10 off your first purchase of $95 or more!
 Their inventory often sells out quickly, so check it out if you’re in the market for some new sustainable and eco-friendly activewear.